melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 - Security: Server component code only runs on the server, avoiding leakage of secrets to the client.
 - Data Loading: Server components make it easy to load data from backend services.

-Server components call backend services asynchronously behind a firewall in your cluster and pass that data to child components.
-The data fetched from BE services can be cached.
-Server components should be stateless and not call into state management libraries.
-It's important not to work around this, because Next.js does heavy caching of rendered components.
+Server components are rendered on the server and their state and props are serialized and sent to the client.
+Functions, however, cannot be serialized and sent over the network.
+For this reason, "functions cannot be passed directly to Client Components (for server components) unless it is explicitly exposed by marking it with "use server" as a server action.

 To also execute code on the client, mark it as `use client`.
-Client component code and data it is passed, e.g. from server components, is downloaded in the SSR payload and executed on the client during rehydration.
-Data can't be fetched the same way in client components as async client components [currently aren't supported](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md#why-cant-client-components-be-async-functions), and so request data can't be awaited; instead a useEffect hook needs to be used.
 Hooks can only be used in client components.
-This means that if useEffect to load your data, the hook won't run on the server.
+Client component code and data it is passed from server components is serialised, and included in the SSR payload sent to the browser.
+The SSR payload is executed on the client during rehydration.

 Components without `use client` are not necessarily always server components.
 Non `use client` components are be "promoted" to client components if they are rendered from client components (provided they are not async, since async components cannot be used within client components).